12casper3/temporary/README.md

     NOTES:
     With a good functional view, it will also be easier to explain the development view better (which has to be improved anyway)
 -->
-TODO: @Tcatshoek talk about Phaser start-up sequence and/or plugins
+TODO: @Tcatshoek talk about Phaser start-up sequence and/or plugins?!

 ## Evolution of Phaser
 <!--